Create Custom Images in Saturn Cloud

 Note: In general we do not recommend storing confidential or proprietary information in Docker images.
 The Saturn Cloud pattern centers around layering Git repositories on top of docker images at run time.
 On Saturn Cloud Hosted, guarantees on the privacy of docker images are much weaker than they are on Saturn Cloud Enterprise.

-To build your own image, select the Images tab in Saturn Cloud.
-From here, you’ll see the blue New Image button at the top right of the screen.
+To build your own image, select the Images tab from the left-hand menu in Saturn Cloud.
+From here, you’ll see the blue New button at the top right of the screen.
 Click this, and you’ll be taken to a form.

 There, select Create an image using Saturn Cloud, and you will be presented with the following form:

 Options when creating an image within Saturn Cloud:

 - Owner: The owner of the image – your account or a group.